iitmanushka137/iitmanushka137.github.io/index.md

         &nbsp;&nbsp; -Programming for Everybody (Getting Started with Python) <br>
         &nbsp;&nbsp; -Python Data Structures <br></p>
     ✨  CODE RIDERS-2021 by CISCO NETWORKING ACADEMY<br>
+    ✨  Introduction to Networking by CISCO NETWORKING ACADEMY<br>
+    ✨  Python(Basic) by Hackerrank<br>
+    ✨  SQL(Basic) by Hackerrank<br>
   </td>
 </table> <br>
 <h3> Awards and Honors</h3>
 <table align="center">
   <td>
-    ✨ Secured 2nd position in Innovation for Disaster Mitigation Preparedness and Response Model Competition at M.I.T.
-Muzaffarpur <br>
+    ✨ Secured 2nd position in Innovation for Disaster Mitigation Preparedness and Response Model Competition for Earthquake Prediction using Primary and Secondary waves of Earthquake at M.I.T.
+Muzaffarpur under AICTE Guidelines <br>
-    ✨ Secured 2nd position in Innovation for Disaster Mitigation, Preparedness and Response Poster Competition at M.I.T.
+    ✨ Secured 2nd position in Innovation for Disaster Mitigation, Preparedness and Response Poster Competition for Earthquake Prediction using Primary and Secondary waves of Earthquake at M.I.T.
+Muzaffarpur under AICTE Guidelines <br>
+    ✨Secured 2nd Position in Debate against Dowry System and Liquor Ban in Bihar at M.I.T.
 Muzaffarpur <br>
     ✨ Secured 3rd position in Dramatics on Fiesta-2019 at M.I.T.
 Muzaffarpur<br>
     ✨ Secured 2nd position in PRAKRITI-Ayurveda Gyan Presentation at M.I.T.
 Muzaffarpur<br>
     </td>